TiagoNora/ballerina-project/README.md

     "selling_price": 1.99,
     "ingredients_id": [1,2,3,4],
     "descriptions": [{
-                        language: "en"
+                        "language": "en",
-                        text: "Good sandwich to enjoy in the afthernoon"}] }
+                        "text": "Good sandwich to enjoy in the afthernoon"}] }]
-]
 ```

 #### US08: Add ingrendient or ingrendients to sandwich